Omowonuola-Akintola/ECA_CLIMADA_V6.0.1/Readme.md

 5. Tested 4 in the example script in the application folder.

 ### How to use
-The **custom folder** in this repo contains the notebook for the converstion Download and add it into the 'script' folder in the climada V6 codebase from github.
+- The **custom folder** in this repo contains the notebook for the converstion
+- Download and add it into the 'script' folder in your climada codebase
-You can either **A**. create a subfolder named 'custom' and add the notebook: {'script/custom/notebook'}  or **B**. add it directly into the 'script' folder: {'script/notebook'}.
+- You can either **A**. create a subfolder named 'custom' and add the notebook: {'script/custom/notebook'}  or **B**. add it directly into the 'script' folder: {'script/notebook'}.

 if you do A, you don't have to change the file path when using the function but make sure to use the correct file path with B